-- a) The Chair will be engaged on a 24-month term. - b) The Chair position will be selected through an open process and advertised externally. - c) The Chair appointment will be decided by a majority vote of the TWG members and Technical Officers. - d) The Chair will play a strategic role, having oversight over all report cards, and identifying alignment with existing Reef policy and collaborative opportunities where possible. - e) The Chair is required to review papers and officiate TWG meetings to guide technical decisions. - f) The Chair is considered a "core" TWG member and is required to attend all TWG meetings.
+- a) The Chair will be engaged on a 24-month term. - b) The Chair position will be selected through an open process and advertised externally. - c) The Chair appointment will be decided by a majority vote of the TWG members and Environmental Data Analyst/s. - d) The Chair will play a strategic role, having oversight over all Report Cards, and identifying alignment with existing Reef policy and collaborative opportunities where possible. - e) The Chair is required to review papers and officiate TWG meetings to guide technical decisions. - f) The Chair is considered a "core" TWG member and is required to attend all TWG meetings.

-- a) Members are nominated and invited by the Partnership or Management Committees of the Wet Tropics Waterways Partnership, the Dry Tropics Partnership for Healthy Waters, and the Mackay Whitsunday Isaac Healthy Rivers to Reef Partnership. - b) Gladstone Healthy Harbour Partnership and Fitzroy Partnership Science Officers and/or Chairs are invited to attend where relevant. - c) The TWG is a skills-based membership that aligns with the reporting methodology endorsed by the various Partnerships. - d) If a member is unable to attend a meeting, proxies must have similar expertise to the member; representation by organisation will not be permitted. - e) The TWG members must have expertise in one or more of the following:
+- a) Members are nominated and invited by the Partnership or Management Committees of the Wet Tropics Waterways Partnership, the Healthy Waters Partnership for the Dry Tropics, and the Mackay Whitsunday Isaac Healthy Rivers to Reef Partnership. - b) Gladstone Healthy Harbour Partnership and Fitzroy Partnership Science Officers and/or Chairs are invited to attend where relevant. - c) The TWG is a skills-based membership that aligns with the reporting methodology endorsed by the various Partnerships. - d) If a member is unable to attend a meeting, proxies must have similar expertise to the member; representation by organisation will not be permitted. - e) The TWG members must have expertise in one or more of the following: